 Healthy snacks are critical for helping Type 2 diabetics reverse their diabetes.
 Why?
 Because most of us tend to get hungry between breakfast and lunch and between lunch and dinner.

-Three of the mistakes that diabetic make when it comes to snacks are: (1) Eating an unhealthy snack; (2) Skipping the snack; or, (3) Skipping the snack but giving in later to eat some junk food.
+Three of the most common mistakes that diabetics make when it comes to snacks are: (1) Eating an unhealthy snack; (2) Skipping the snack; or, (3) Skipping the snack but giving in later to eat some junk food.

-Consequently snack planning is just as important as meal planning if you want to be able to reverse your diabetes.
+Consequently snack planning is just as important as meal planning if you want to be able to control and reverse your diabetes.

 Low-Carb Diabetic Super Snack Tips